 The student is required to prepare a final report on the work carried out, and submit it, initially to the Supervisor for comments and/or modification.
 Subsequently, the final typed version is to be submitted to the Course Coordinator.
 The format of this report should follow that of a reputable scientific journal (mandatory to indicate which one).
-In addition, each undergraduate investigator will present a 10-minute oral presentation followed by a short question period (total time 15 minutes) on the research to the NFS 394Y/494Y student-staff group (April 6, 2018 @ 10:00 am).
+In addition, each undergraduate investigator will present a 10-minute oral presentation followed by a short question period (total time 15 minutes) on the research to the NFS 394Y/494Y student-staff group (Friday, April 5, 2019, Whole Day Event).